Chisanan232/multirunnable/docs/multirunnable/api_references/synchronizations.rst

 **acquire**\ *(blocking: bool = True, timeout: int = None)*
     It's mostly same as *Lock*.
 It force to only one runnable object could run at the same time with *Lock*.
-    For *Semaphore*, it permits multiple runnable objects to run simultaneously and the permitted amount is the value of option *value* of *multirunnable.adapter.lock.Semaphore*.
+    For *Semaphore*, it permits multiple runnable objects to run simultaneously and the permitted amount is the value of option *value* of *multirunnable.factory.lock.Semaphore*.

 **release**\ *(n: int = 1)*
     The logic is same as *Lock.release* but be used for *Semaphore*.

+.. _API.Operator - BoundedSemaphoreOperator:

 BoundedSemaphoreOperator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~